 Once NACD receives a district employee’s information from his or her state/territory association, it fills the slots for CPBC sessions and submits the names of participants to NRCS at least six weeks prior to the start date of each session.
 NRCS contacts each district participant at least four weeks prior to the start date of the assigned session to provide information on hotel accommodations in Lincoln, Nebraska, and other logistical concerns, including what to bring and wear to the training.

 NACD will reimburse expenses incurred during the assigned CPBC training session for travel, lodging and meals after the completion of the course and upon receipt of the CPBC reimbursement form.
 Please note: Per diem rates are included in the CPBC reimbursement form.
-Participants should submit their form by email to Phylis Vandevere (cc’ing email@example.com) no more than 30 days after completing CPBC Training.
+Participants should submit their form by email to Phylis Vandevere (cc’ing firstname.lastname@example.org) with participant’s name in the subject line no more than 30 days after completing CPBC Training.
 Click here for a complete list of reimbursement instructions.

 - Each district participant is responsible for making his or her own hotel reservation.
 NACD will reimburse $91 plus tax per night for lodging during the training.